 The world of Jeffery Renard Allen’s stunning short story collection, HOLDING PATTERN, is a recognizable […]

-In HOW TO ARGUE WITH A CAT, forthcoming from Rodale in the US and Penguin Press UK in 2018, rhetoric expert Jay Heinrichs has teamed up with illustrator Natalie Sutton to show how cats can teach us the ancient art of persuasion.
+In HOW TO ARGUE WITH A CAT, from Rodale Books in the US and Penguin Press UK, rhetoric expert Jay Heinrichs has teamed up with illustrator Natalie Sutton to show how cats can teach us the ancient art of persuasion.
 In this funny and informative book, both young and adult readers will learn how cats apply rhetoric to get whatever they want, and how we can too.